stevedillard1/LLM_FINAL_PROJECT/WRITEUP.md

 Most interpretability research on large language models asks how to make models more reliable and less prone to hallucination.
-This project inverts that question entirely: can we use Sparse Autoencoders (SAEs) to *deliberately* sever a model's connection to factual knowledge while keeping its language capabilities intact?
+This project inverts that question entirely: can I use Sparse Autoencoders (SAEs) to *deliberately* sever a model's connection to factual knowledge while keeping its language capabilities intact?

 The practical motivation is not to build a worse model, but to use targeted corruption as a diagnostic tool.
-If we can identify and suppress the features responsible for factual recall, it provides strong evidence that those features are doing real interpretable work in the model's representation space.
-If we cannot, that is equally informative — it suggests factual knowledge is not cleanly localized and may be more distributed than current SAE research implies.
+If I can identify and suppress the features responsible for factual recall, it provides strong evidence that those features are doing real interpretable work in the model's representation space.
+If I cannot, that is equally informative — it suggests factual knowledge is not cleanly localized and may be more distributed than current SAE research implies.